LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 ```
 composer install --no-dev
 ```
-If you want to help Lychee to develop, you can enable the dev option by simply removing the `--no-dev`.
+If you want to help develop Lychee, you can enable development features by removing the `--no-dev`.

 ### Configuration

 #### Public Directory
-After installing Lychee, you should configure your web server's document / web root to be the `public` directory.
+After installing Lychee, configure your web server's document / web root to be the `public` directory.
 The `index.php` in this directory serves as the front controller for all HTTP requests entering your application.

 #### Configuration Files
 All of the configuration files for Lychee are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

 #### Directory Permissions
 After installing Lychee, you need to configure some permissions.
 Directories within the `storage` and the `bootstrap/cache` directories should be writable by your web server or Lychee will not run.
 Additionaly `public/dist`, `public/uploads` and `public/sym` needs to be writable for you to be able to change the CSS, upload photos, generate symbolic links to protect the originals.

 #### Application Key
 The next thing you should do after installing Lychee is set your application key to a random string.
 This is easily done by using the `php artisan key:generate` command.

 Typically, this string should be 32 characters long.
 The key can be set in the `.env` environment file.
 If you have not copied the `.env.example` file to a new file named `.env`, you should do that now.

 **If the application key is not set, your user sessions and other encrypted data will not be secure!**

 #### Additional Configuration